Retro-commissioning (RCx)

 - Recommendations for energy management and continuous follow‑up

-RCx is not a one-off project.
-We recommend regular review — typically every three to five years — to prevent deviations from building up again.
+RCx is not a one‑off.
+We recommend a regular review — typically every three to five years — to prevent deviations from building up again.